-\begin{remark} A prototype of an extended degree is the homological degree introduced by Vasconcelos \cite{Va2}.
+\begin{remark} A prototype of extended degree is the homological degree introduced by Vasconcelos \cite{Va2}.
 Let $R$ be a homomorphic image of a Gorenstein ring $S$.
-For a finitely generated $R$-module $M$ with $\dim M = d$, the {\em homological degree} of $M$ is defined recursively by setting $\hdeg(J,M) := \ell(J,M)$ if $d = 0$ and
+For a finitely generated $R$-module $M$ with $\dim M = d$, the {\em homological degree} of $M$ is defined inductively by setting $\hdeg(J,M) := \ell(M)$ if $d = 0$ and

 if $d > 0$, where $e(J,M)$ denotes the multiplicity of $M$ with respect to $J$.
 Note that $\dim (\Ext_S^{\dim S - i}(M,S)) < d$ for $i = 0,...,d-1$.
 If $R$ is not a homomorphic image of a Gorenstein ring, we define